brianmcn/Zelda1RandoTools/doc/use.md

 ### <a id="startup-hs"></a> Heart Shuffle option

-Turning this option off will just cause the first item box of each dungeon to be pre-populated with a heart container.
+Turning this option off will just cause the first item box of each dungeon to be pre-populated with a Heart Container.

 ### <a id="startup-hdn"></a> Hide Dungeon Numbers option